scrawlon/CSS-Animation-Blocks/README.md

 Now, if you reload the page, you should see three boxes all animating at the same time.
 This is fine, but what if you wanted to run the same animation on those elements, but delay the start of each element to create a "stepped" animation?

-Each element in an _"animations"_ array can include a _"groupOffset"_ object with a _"delayTime"_ key, containing a time in milliseconds.
+Each element in an _"animations"_ array can include a _"groupOffset"_ object with a _"delayTime"_ key with value in milliseconds.
 If the animation applies to multiple elements, each element will be delayed by the _"groupOffset.delayTime"_ amount.
 Let's update the first animation in the _"boxBlock"_ and add a _"groupOffset"_:

 ```JavaScript
 '00:00.000': {